narengan/cis/ssl-options.md

 ## End-to-End CA Signed
 Recommended.
 A secure connection between the visitor and CIS, and secure and authenticated connection between CIS and your web server.
 You will need to have your server configured to answer HTTPS connections, with a valid TLS certificate.
 This certificate must be signed by a certificate authority, have an expiration date in the future, and respond for the request domain name (hostname).

+## HTTPS Only Origin Pull
+*Enterprise only.* This mode has the same certificate requirements as End-to-End CA Signed and will also upgrade all connections between CIS and your origin websever from HTTP to HTTPS, even if the original content requested is over HTTP.